vi/websocat/doc.md

 ## subprocess_new

 Prepare subprocess, setting up executable name.
+See `Command::` methods for further steps.

 Parameters: